novomancy/dig540/001/README.md

 **Assignment**

 Install the software in the videos and create your GitHub account.
 Then, fork the <http://github.com/novomancy/dig540> repository.
 Once the fork is created, send me the link to your fork as a direct message in Slack.
-Clone your fork onto your local computer and add a helloworld.txt file to the 001 directory (like I did in the video), then sync it back to GitHub.
+Clone your fork onto your local computer and edit the vocabulary.txt file (like I did in the video), then sync it back to GitHub.
 The end result should be that your fork will have one more file than the master.
+Finally, create a pull request so I can see your new vocabulary term.

 Also, set up your Reclaim account or let me know if you have another hosted environment already.
 Since the video linked above is a couple years old the signup page looks a little different and the price is slightly higher than I say in the video but it's still ridiculously cheap and convenient!